 - Install a trap on

-error(Formal, Context)exceptions that unify with Exception.
+error(Formal, Context)exceptions that unify.
 The tracer is started when a matching exception is raised.
 This predicate enables debug mode using debug/0 to get more context about the exception.
 Even with debug mode disabled exceptions are still trapped and thus one may call nodebug/0 to run in normal mode after installing a trap.
 Exceptions are trapped in any thread.
 Debug mode is only enabled in the calling thread.
 To enable debug mode in all threads use tdebug/0.

 - exception_hook(+ExIn, -ExOut, +Frame, +Catcher) is failure